The Voice (American TV series) season 23: Week 1: Top 8 – Semi-finals (May 15)

 For the first time this season, the Top 8 will perform live on Monday.
-This season, there are no instant save performances; instead, the public votes, in real time, to advance five artists to the finale, eliminating the remaining three from the competition.
+This season, there were no instant save performances; instead, the public voted to advance five artists to the finale, eliminating the remaining three from the competition.

-This is the first time in The Voice history that both first-time coaches have an artist in the finale.
+This was the first time in The Voice history that both first-time coaches have an artist in the finale.
 With the advancements of Sorelle and Gina Miles, Chance the Rapper and Niall Horan became the seventh and eighth new coaches to bring their team to the finale, the first being Usher (Michelle Chamuel in season 4), the second being Alicia Keys (Wé McDonald in season 11), the third being Kelly Clarkson (Brynn Cartelli in season 14), the fourth being John Legend (Maelyn Jarmon in season 16), the fifth being Nick Jonas (Thunderstorm Artis in season 18), and the sixth being Camila Cabello (Morgan Myles in season 22).
 Also, with the advancement of Sorelle, this is the second time that a trio advanced to the finale, following Girl Named Tom in season 21.

 This was the first time since the twentieth season that all four coaches were represented in the finale.